m3y54m/Embedded-Engineering-Roadmap/README.md

 #### 🔵 Computer Architecture

+Computer architecture is the backbone of embedded systems, governing the hardware and software interactions.
+Embedded developers need a grasp of computer architecture to design, develop, and debug embedded software effectively.
+Expertise in ARM and RISC-V, two prevalent instruction set architectures (ISAs) in embedded systems, is paramount for embedded developers.
+ARM is the dominant ISA, while RISC-V's open-source nature and flexibility are gaining traction.

 - [👶 💎 Computer Organization and Design: ARM Edition -  David A. Patterson, John L. Hennessy](https://a.co/d/8YPUXG7)
 - [👶 💎 Digital Design and Computer Architecture: ARM Edition -  Sarah Harris, David Harris](https://a.co/d/4otoVvI)
 - [👶 💎 Digital Design and Computer Architecture: RISC-V Edition -  Sarah Harris, David Harris](https://a.co/d/61l7Jtb)